Esteban Gallard: Professional career

 On March 1, Kid Charol supposedly knocked out Alex Rely, also in Lima, in another fight whose exact date is not known.

 After those two bouts, Charol moved on to Chile, fighting in Santiago three times.
 Once again, his first bout there, against Victor Contreras, happened without an exact date given on records, but it is generally believed that Charol outpointed Contreras over ten rounds in June 1925.

 Charol returned to Cuba for one bout, defeating Abdel El Kebir by a fourth-round knockout on January 30, 1926.
 The very next day, he may have fought Jamaica's Peter Sung, winning by a ninth-round knockout.
 No proof exists that the fight with Sung ever happened, but a Jamaican newspaper published a story about it.

 Charol won his next four fights, before moving to Argentina.
 On November 13, 1926, he made his Argentine debut by knocking Alejandro Trias out in five rounds at Buenos Aires.

 On December 10, Charo dropped Luis Gaitieri ten times before stopping Gaitieri in the seventh round.
 Next came two fight trilogies that were sandwiched: Charol lost and drew with Michele Bonaglia before fighting three consecutive bouts with Eduardo Brissett.
 Having beaten Brissett once and drawn with him twice, Charol then faced Bonaglia for the third time, losing a twelve-round decision.

 By then, Charol was starting to develop tuberculosis.
-It was during this time that his popularity among Argentine boxing fans rose even more, because, despite the fact that the public was aware of his illness, he fought on, winning three more bouts.
+During this time his popularity among Argentine boxing fans rose even more, as they knew that he fought on despite his illness, winning three more bouts.

-Charol's condition worsened, and by 1929, he started to spend a lot of time in a hospital.
+Charol's condition worsened, and by 1929, he started to spend a lot of time in hospital.
 He managed, however, to keep training, and secured a fight with future International Boxing Hall of Fame member Dave Shade, who traveled to Argentina for the bout.
-Charol was hospitalized when he was asked if he wanted to fight with Chade.
-He was in critical condition when Chade arrived in Argentina.
-Despite these facts, Charol discharged himself from the hospital days before the bout, and he held Chade to a twelve-round draw, in a fight held on April 30 of that year.
+Charol was hospitalized when asked if he wanted to fight with Shade, and in critical condition when Shade arrived in Argentina.
+Nevertheless, Charol discharged himself from hospital days before the bout, and held Shade to a twelve-round draw, in a fight held on April 30 of that year.

-This would turn out to be Charol's last fight, as his condition kept on worsening until he died five and a half months later, on October 7, in Buenos Aires.
+This would turn out to be Charol's last fight, as his condition kept on worsening, and he died five and a half months later, on October 7, in Buenos Aires.

 Kid Charol had a record of 53 wins, 3 losses and 10 draws, with 34 wins by knockout.